 Help Hold Down Power Costs

 NOVEC purchases wholesale power based on the number of kilowatt-hours customers usually use.
-By reducing the amount of power customers use –especially during peak times -- NOVEC can reduce by millions of dollars each year the amount of power it purchases.
+By reducing the amount of power customers use — especially during peak times — NOVEC can reduce the amount of power it purchases each year by millions of dollars.
 By joining the load management program, you can help your Co-op hold down the cost of providing power.
-These savings are passed on to you in the form of CashBack, and lower operating costs.
+These savings are passed on to you in the form of CashBack and lower operating costs.

 Sign up now!

 Complete and submit this form, or call NOVEC at 703-335-0500.
 You'll be asked a few questions, and a contractor will then call you to set up a switch-installation appointment.
 Installation usually takes less than an hour.